 Then place 1 tablespoon of cold water in a cup and sprinkle the gelatine over.
 Put a small saucepan with about 1 inch (2.5 cm) of hot water in it over a gentle heat.
 When the gelatine has soaked into the water, sit the cup in the saucepan and leave it until the gelatine has turned completely clear and liquid.

 Next, in another roomy bowl, whisk the egg whites to the soft peak stage.
-(You can watch how to do this by clicking on our Cookery School Video).
+(You can watch how to do this in our Cookery School Video).
 Now rinse the ramekins in cold water, leave them to drain, but don't dry them as this will make it easier to turn the mousses out.
 Now, using the same whisk, with the beaters running slowly, pour the liquid gelatine into the mascarpone mixture, whisking all the time so that the gelatine does not set.
 When it's all in, use a metal tablespoon to fold a spoonful of the egg white into the mixture to loosen it, followed quickly by the remaining egg white.
 Fold thoroughly, but gently, to mix evenly together.

 Now pour or spoon the mousse into the ramekins, smooth the tops, and cover with clingfilm.
 Chill for at least 6 hours before serving, but preferably overnight.
 To make the compote, pour the wine into the pan, add the vanilla pod and the sugar, stir over a gentle heat until the sugar has dissolved, then bring to simmering point.
 Stab each fig two or three times with a skewer then, using a long-handled spoon, lower them gently into the simmering liquid (stalk side up).
 Find out more about Marsala wine here